← Back to UPPS Overview

 UPPS 501: Social and Ethical Product Disclosures

-Establishes disclosure requirements for labor practices, supply chain conditions, and product-level societal impact.
+Establishes disclosure requirements for labor practices, supply chain conditions, and product-level societal impact under the Universal Product Passport Standards (UPPS).

-UPPS 501 defines the social and ethical disclosures that organizations shall provide to ensure consistent, comparable, and decision-useful product-level information.
+UPPS 501 defines the disclosure requirements for social and ethical information that organizations shall provide to ensure transparency of labor practices and societal impacts.

 1. Introduction